-Due to Covid-19, the Snohomish County Prosecutor’s Office Reception Desk will be closed until the county moves into Phase 3, with the possibility of a longer closure depending upon further direction from Prosecutor Adam Cornell, the Snohomish Health District, and other county leaders.
+Due to COVID-19, the Snohomish County Prosecutor’s Office Reception Desk will be closed until further direction from Prosecutor Adam Cornell, the Snohomish Health District, and other County leaders.

 You can still contact the office by phone between 8:30 AM and Noon and from 1:00 PM to 4:30 PM by dialing 425-388-3333 and selecting "0".